About Congress Oxford Summer Schools

 Academic and Managing Director

 Dr M Sohail – a University of Oxford academic since 1991 and CEO of LibPubMedia Ltd – is the Academic and Managing Director of the Schools and will be responsible for overall administration of the programmes.
 Dr Sohail is a biomedical scientist by training, conducting cutting-edge research at the University of Oxford.
-He has published nearly 40 research and review articles in international journals and books, some of which he co-authored with a Nobel Laureate, Dr Tim Hunt, and a Lasker Prize winner, Professor Edwin Southern.
-He also edited a book on gene silencing.
+He has published around 40 research and review articles in international journals and books, many of which he co-authored with Whitley Professor Sir Edwin Southern FRS (Albert Lasker Award for Clinical Medical Research, 2005) and Dr Tim Hunt FRS (Nobel Prize in Medicine and Physiology, 2001).
+He also edited a book entitled Gene Silencing by RNA Interference in 2004.

 Dr Sohail has been teaching undergraduate and postgraduate students at the University of Oxford since 1995.
-As well as acting on numerous academic committees at the University of Oxford, he was also a member of the Oxford Congregation, and a lead examiner for several undergraduate courses, including Bechelor of Medicine, and Physiology.
-In 2005, he founded an Oxford-based open-access publishing company, Library Publishing Media, and then an communications company, LibPubMedia Ltd, providing excellence in communications via state-of-the-art conferences, symposia, training courses, workshops, and publications and editorial services.
-Dr Sohail has also been the Editor-in-Chief and Managing Editor of a number of scientific journals and is currently the Managing Director of the International Society on Aptamers.
-With ample teaching experience of over two decades and in managing educational services of over a decade, Dr Sohail will ensure that our programmes are run smoothly and to the highest possible standards, both academically as well as administratively.
+As well as acting on numerous academic committees at the University of Oxford, he was also a member of the Oxford Congregation, and a lead examiner for several undergraduate courses, including Bachelor of Medicine, and Physiology.
+In 2005, he founded an Oxford-based open-access publishing company, Library Publishing Media, and then an communications company, LibPubMedia Ltd. Dr Sohail has also been the Editor-in-Chief and Managing Editor of a number of scientific journals and is currently the Managing Director of the International Society on Aptamers.
+With ample experience of teaching for over two decades and in managing educational services of over a decade, he will ensure that our programmes are run smoothly and to the highest possible standards, both academically and administratively.

 Director of the English Teaching and Cultural Programmes

 Mr Mike Newell obtained an undergraduate degree in English Language and Literature in 1997 from the Open University, whilst developing a career in senior management posts at Oxford Brookes University.
 Seeking a career change, he left Oxford Brookes University in 2009 and joined the University of Oxford in 2010.
-Between 2009 and 2010, Mr Newell travelled and also earned his CELTA qualification to enable his to teach English as a Foreign Language.
-Having held some administrative posts at St Hilda’s College since 2010, he began teaching English to both European (from 2011) and Japanese students (from 2014).
+Between 2009 and 2010, Mr Newell travelled and also earned his CELTA qualification to enable him to teach English as a Foreign Language.
+Having held some administrative posts at St Hilda’s College, Oxford, since 2010, he began teaching English to both European (from 2011) and Japanese (from 2014) students.
 Alongside Mr Newell, there will be a team of dedicated and professional teachers who share his passion and commitment for teaching and making a difference to young lives.

 Mr Newell is also a qualified first-aider.